|

 Green, drms came from Yorkshire and were formerly called the Cherokees.

-Not to be confused with the US group of the same name, the Cherokees, formed in 1961, had hit
+Like the Knack, they are not to be confused with the US group of the same name.
+The UK Cherokees, formed in 1961, had hit

-#33 in the Nationals of 1964 with Seven Daffodils.
+#33 in the Nationals of 1964 and also entered the Caroline charts, with Seven Daffodils.
 Mickey

-Copies of I Ain't Gonna Eat Out My Heart Anymore are quite collectable,
+Pristine copies of I Ain't Gonna Eat My Heart Out Anymore are quite collectable,

-Burton, under the slightly different title of I Ain't Gonna Eat Out My Heart Anymore.
-Both versions made their Fab Forty debut at #34, but the New York Public Library climbed a little higher than the Young Rascals, to #29.
+Burton.
+Both versions made their Fab Forty debut at #34, but the New York Public Library version climbed a little higher than the Young Rascals, to #29.

 The Knack's Topper